 Table of Contents

 It is common for people of all ages, especially elderly individuals, to have a life insurance policy.
-With this type of insurance, a person generally pays a monthly or yearly premium and upon his/her death, listed beneficiaries are paid an amount of money (also referred to as a death benefit).
+With this type of insurance, a person generally pays a monthly or yearly premium and upon their death, listed beneficiaries are paid an amount of money (also called a death benefit).
 While this is a wonderful way to ensure surviving loved ones are financially taken care of following one’s death, life insurance policies, depending on the type of policy and the value of it, may impact one’s eligibility for Medicaid.
 This means that one’s application to receive public assistance for long term care, be that at home, in assisted living, or in a nursing home, could be denied if the life insurance policy causes an applicant to have assets greater than Medicaid allows.

 Important Terms and Definitions

-In order to differentiate between life insurance policies that do, and do not count, towards Medicaid’s asset limit, it’s important to understand the difference between cash value and face value.
+To differentiate between life insurance policies that do, and do not count, towards Medicaid’s asset limit, it’s important to understand the difference between cash value and face value.

 Cash Value / Cash Surrender Value